platform

 Objectives

-To optimize funding equity and investment returns by helping investors detect and correct gender bias in their evaluation of startup founders.
+To maximize portfolio returns and minimize investment risk by correcting a well-documented evaluation bias that distorts deal selection.
 Research by Kanze et al. shows that investors systematically ask male founders promotion-focused questions (about upside potential, growth, and aspirations) and female founders prevention-focused questions (about downside risk, losses, and threats).
 Examples of promotion-focused questions typically asked to men:

 Examples of prevention-focused questions typically asked to women: